ORNL-AMO/AMO-Tools-Desktop/README.md

 - To start the electron app: `npm run electron`

 ## Package
-- To build a package:`npm install --save-dev && npm run ng-high-memory` and then: `npm run dist`
+- To build a package:`npm install && npm run ng-high-memory` and then: `npm run dist`
 - The packages will be placed in `../output`
-- Example: `npm install --save-dev && npm run build-prod && npm run dist` will make a production-build installer for Windows
+- Example: `npm install && npm run build-prod && npm run dist` will make a production-build installer for Windows

 ## For Developers
 - To generate a new angular module: `npm run ng g module path/to/module`